openedx/edx-documentation/en_us/shared/manage_live_course/bulk_email.rst

 =======

 Messages can include HTML styling, including text formatting and links.
-The email message editor offers the same formatting options as the HTML component editor in Studio.
+The email message editor offers the same formatting options as the Text component editor in Studio.

-For more information, see :ref:`Working with HTML Components`.
+For more information, see :ref:`Working with Text Components`.

 ======
 Images